Former Starbucks CEO Howard Schultz Eyes Running For President In 2020, According To Report

 Schultz, however, has not yet announced any formal plan to make a presidential run in 2020.
 He even downplayed the speculations when he was asked earlier this year if he was considering the idea of running for president.

 “I intend to think about a range of options, and that could include public service.
-But I’m a long way from making any decisions about the future,” he told The New York Times in June.
+But I’m a long way from making any decisions about the future,” he told the New York Times in June.